Democritus: Classical antiquity

 Diogenes Laertius claims that Plato disliked Democritus so much that he wished to have all of his books burned.
 (Note: Diogenes Laërtius, Lives and Opinions of Eminent Philosophers, ix.
 40: "Aristoxenus in his Historical Notes affirms that Plato wished to burn all the writings of Democritus that he could collect.")
 He was nevertheless well known to his fellow northern-born philosopher Aristotle, and was the teacher of Protagoras.
 (Note: Diogenes Laertius, Lives of Eminent Philosophers Book IX, Chapter 8, Section 50.)
-The importance which was attached to the researches of Democritus is evident from the fact, that Aristotle is reported to have written a work in two books on the problems of Democritus.
+The importance which was attached to the researches of Democritus is evident from the fact that Aristotle is reported to have written a work in two books on the problems of Democritus.
 His works were composed in the Ionic dialect, though not without some admixture of the local peculiarities of Abdera.
 They are nevertheless much praised by Cicero on account of the poetical beauties and the liveliness of their style, and are in this respect compared even with the works of Plato.
-Pyrrho is said to have imitated his style, and even Timon praises it, and calls it περίφρονα καὶ ἀμφίνοον λέσχην.
+Pyrrho is said to have imitated his style, and even Timon praises it, calling it περίφρονα καὶ ἀμφίνοον λέσχην.

-Renaissance and early Modern Period
+Renaissance and early modern period

 Democritus is evoked by English writer Samuel Johnson in his poem, The Vanity of Human Wishes (1749), ll.
 49–68, and summoned to "arise on earth, /With chearful wisdom and instructive mirth, /See motley life in modern trappings dress'd, /And feed with varied fools th'eternal jest."